Student Mentors

 Frequently Asked Questions

-• I like Writing, Math, AND Biology.
+• I like Writing, Math, AND Chemistry.
 Can I apply to support more than one subject?
 Absolutely!
 While you can apply to as many subjects as you'd like, Mentors will ultimately be assigned to a single subject team.

 • Is this job more like being an RA or a TA?
 Both!
 Mentors provide academic support in the classroom and in help sessions (like TAs) as well as social and emotional support to new students as they navigate Swarthmore and live in the residence halls (like RAs).